Saturday, 10 February 2024

 George Town street art

-In order to experience the best views of George Town and the Penang coastline we took the funicular up to Penang hill one afternoon.
-We did not realise that it was also the beginning of local school holidays, so the place was very crowded and the wait for the funicular was pretty long - but as we were already there, we decided to wait and go for it.
-Apart from the amazing views, we also visited the beautiful Hindu temple at the top and saw some very cute langurs and colourful birds up on the trees.
+To take in the best views of George Town and the Penang coastline, we went up Penang Hill via the funicular one afternoon.
+We hadn’t realized that it coincided with the start of local school holidays, so the place was very crowded and the wait for the funicular was long—but we decided it was worth it.
+At the top, the panoramic views were stunning, and we also visited a beautiful Hindu temple and saw some very cute langurs and colorful birds among the trees.

-We also used our time in Penang to just chill out at the hotel, reading a book by the pool, going for a massage, a walk at the beach and just relaxing before heading back to the bustling city of Kuala Lumpur.
+We also used our time in Penang to simply relax at the hotel—reading by the pool, enjoying a massage, taking walks along the beach, and just unwinding before heading back to the bustling city of Kuala Lumpur.

-Instead of flying back to Kuala Lumpur, we decided to take a train.
-The train leaves from the main land, Butterworth station - it is easy to get there, as Penang island is connected to the main land with two bridges and the station is conveniently close to the northern bridge.
-Our train left at 7am, so we had an early start - the taxi ride from the hotel to the station takes about an hour.
-The train was modern and comfortable and it took a bit over four hours to arrive at KL Central station.
+Instead of flying, we decided to take the train back to Kuala Lumpur.
+The train departs from Butterworth station on the mainland, which is easily accessible via Penang’s two bridges.
+Our train left at 7 a.m., so we had an early start—the taxi ride from our hotel to the station took about an hour.
+The train was modern and comfortable, and the journey took just over four hours, arriving at KL Sentral station.

 Our room at Sheraton Imperial

-We went to visit the places we had visited on 2006, Petronas Towers and the Petaling street for some shopping.
-The food court at the Petronas Towers mall is really good, so we had lunch there, exactly like we had done 17 years ago.
+We revisited some of the places we had seen back in 2006, including the Petronas Towers and Petaling Street for a bit of shopping.
+The food court at the Petronas Towers mall is excellent, so we had lunch there—just like we had done 17 years ago.

-In the evening we took the monorail to Bukit Bintang, to enjoy the hustle and bustle of this amazing city and have dinner at a Japanese restaruant with a robot waiter.
+In the evening, we took the monorail to Bukit Bintang to enjoy the hustle and bustle of the city and had dinner at a Japanese restaurant served by a robot waiter—a fun and memorable experience.

-For our last full day in Kuala Lumpur, we went to see the famous Batu Caves.
-Batu Caves are one of the most famous attractions around Kuala Lumpur - it is easy to get there as they are situated only 13 km from the city center.
-We took a Grab taxi, but it is also possible to reach the caves by train.
-It is a climb of 272 steps to reach the main cave.
-We also visited the beautiful Hindu temple at the foot of the stairs.
-As it is a sacred place for Hindus, the women must cover up - I had to buy a sarong at the nearby market to tie around my waist as I was wearing shorts.
-There is another temple at the main cave.
-Often the monkeys are on the stairs - it is recommended not to carry food as the monkeys will probably (try to) steal it.
+For our last full day in Kuala Lumpur, we visited the famous Batu Caves, one of the city’s most iconic attractions.
+The caves are located only 13 km from the city center, making them easy to reach by taxi or train.
+To reach the main cave, you need to climb 272 steps, and at the foot of the stairs, there is a beautiful Hindu temple.
+Since it is a sacred site, women must cover up—so I bought a sarong at a nearby market to tie around my waist, as I was wearing shorts.
+There is also another temple inside the main cave.
+Be aware that monkeys are often on the stairs, and it is recommended not to carry food, as they will likely try to steal it.

-We had checked out online that ther is a small national park with waterfalls not far from the caves that we wanted to see before going back to the city.
-The park was probably not that well known, there were only some local families having a picnic, and lots of monkeys (trying to steal their food).
-There were several short hiking trails to take, to view the waterfall from different heights - overall a nice experience.
+We had checked out online that there is a small national park with waterfalls not far from the caves that we wanted to see before going back to the city.
+The park seemed fairly unknown with only a few local families having picnics, and plenty of mischievous monkeys trying to snatch their food.
+There were several short hiking trails that allowed us to view the waterfall from different heights making for an overall nice experience.

-Our Malaysia trip was reaching to its end.
-We still had the last night to have another great meal and stroll around at Bukit Bintang area and the next morning the taxi was taking us to the airport to start the journey home.
-We enjoyed our time in Malaysia very much and I was sure we would be returning soon.
-At the moment when I am writing this, we have another South East Asia trip booked already - mostly in Thailand, but also two days in Kuala Lumpur - so we are returning to our favourite city.
-Malaysia is a wonderful country with friendly people, amazing food and beautiful unique nature - I highly recommend it to anyone for a holiday.
+Our trip to Malaysia was coming to an end.
+We still had one last night to enjoy another great meal and take a stroll around the Bukit Bintang area, before a taxi took us to the airport the next morning to begin our journey home.
+We enjoyed our time in Malaysia immensely, and I was certain we would return soon.
+As I write this, we already have another trip to Southeast Asia booked—mostly in Thailand, but with two days in Kuala Lumpur—so we will indeed be returning to our favourite city.
+Malaysia is a wonderful country with friendly people, amazing food, and beautiful, unique nature.
+I highly recommend it to anyone looking for a memorable holiday.

 Doha

-On our way back, we had 12 hours between the flights in Doha.
-We did not want to spend it all at the airport, so we decided to go to visit the city.
-In order to enter Qatar, all visitors must have travel insurance - although we have three (two with credit cards and an extra travel insurance I buy before long haul trips), the only insurance that counted was a local one that could be conveniently bought from the airport for 25 USD per person.
-We took it as a visa cost and just went with it.
+On our way back, we had a 12-hour layover in Doha.
+We didn’t want to spend all that time at the airport, so we decided to visit the city.
+To enter Qatar, all visitors must have travel insurance.
+Although we already had three policies (two through credit cards and an additional one I usually buy before long-haul trips), the only insurance accepted was a local one, which could conveniently be purchased at the airport for USD 25 per person.
+We treated it as a visa cost and went along with it.

-It was easy to acess the old town and souks area from the airport by metro.
-We took a nice walk around, had a small bite to eat and went for some shopping at the souks - I always tend to buy pashminas or scarves from our travels.
-We have been twice in Doha now - once at the modern part of the city and once at the old part.
-We love flying with Qatar airways, but I would prefer the flights with a short layover if possible - I feel we have seen Doha already and prefer not to do it another time.
+It was easy to access the old town and souq area from the airport by metro.
+We enjoyed a pleasant walk, grabbed a small bite to eat, and did some shopping at the souqs—I always tend to buy pashminas or scarves during our travels.
+We’ve now been to Doha twice: once to explore the modern part of the city and once to see the old town.
+While we love flying with Qatar Airways, I would prefer shorter layovers in the future.
+I feel we’ve seen Doha already and don’t really need to return.

-It was getting late and we were also pretty tired, so we went back to the airport although we still had about five hours before our flight.
-We spent the time at Al Maha lounge, where we could take a nice shower, relax on some comfy seats and have something to eat before the flight to Milan.
+As it was getting late and we were quite tired, we headed back to the airport even though we still had about five hours before our flight.
+We spent that time at the Al Maha Lounge, where we enjoyed a refreshing shower, relaxed on comfortable seats, and had something to eat before our flight to Milan.

 Doha Hamad Airport